Empire (apple)

 Empire is a clonally propagated cultivar of apple derived from a seed sown in 1945 by Lester C. Anderson, a Cornell University fruit nutritionist who conducted open pollination research on his various orchards.
-Pomologist and apple breeder Roger Way named this new variety the Empire was named after its home state, New York (the "Empire State").
+Pomologist and apple breeder Roger Way named this new variety the Empire after its home state, New York (the "Empire State").
 This variety is mostly grown in the Northeastern United States.

 Description

-Empire apples are harvested in early October, after the McIntosh and before the Red Delicious.
+Empire apples are harvested in late fall, after the McIntosh and before the Red Delicious.
 Though not as easy to grow as the McIntosh, the Empire is a low-maintenance and high-yield variety.
 Pre-harvest drop rarely occurs.
 Pollinating partners of the Empire include the Cortland, Fuji, and Jonathan.

 The original seed was a cross between the McIntosh and Red Delicious varieties, both highly popular at the time.
-The Empire has tough, chewy, crimson and yellow-green skin, covering its white fresh.
+The Empire apple is round and is of medium size when the tree is thinned.
+Its white flesh is covered by waxy, tough, chewy, crimson and yellow-green skin, which becomes dark red on the side exposed to sunlight.
+In terms of taste and texture, the Empire is comparable to the RubyFrost.
 It is crisp, sweet, tart, vinous, juicy, and is slower to brown than most, making it excellent for snacking and salads, and good for sauce, baking, pies, freezing, candies, and savory dishes.
 Being resistant to bruising, Empire apples are also suitable for lunch boxes.
 In controlled-atmosphere storage, the Empire can last for up to ten months.
+During the early twenty-first century, the Empire saw growing popularity for making apple cider.
 The Royal Empire, a mutant or sport of the Empire, can be planted further to the south than other McIntosh offspring.

-In terms of taste and texture, the Empire is comparable to the RubyFrost.
+The Empire and Honeycrisp are the parents of the Orleans, a variety from Quebec.